 This nature preserve also allows dogs, but be sure to keep them on a leash for their safety and protection from wild animals such as the Southern Pacific Rattlesnakes, coyotes, and bobcats.

 Other animals that you might spot at the Ventura River Preserve include deer, hawks, and Baja California tree frogs.

 There are several hiking trails at the Ventura River Preserve but the shortest and most popular trail is the Upper River Loop Trail that you can find listed on the AllTrails hiking app as the Ventura River Preserve Trail.
 This is the trail that I chose to hike on my visit to Ventura River Preserve.

-Map of Ventura River Preserve Trail from AllTrails:
+Map of Ventura River Preserve Trail from AllTrails hiking app:

-The Ventura River Preserve Trail is a 3-mile-long loop with a 100 feet elevation gain that follows parallel to the river and has a couple of river crossings.
+The Ventura River Preserve Trail is a 3-mile-long loop with a 100-foot elevation gain that follows parallel to the river and has a couple of river crossings.
 If you come in the summer, there is no water in the river making it easy to cross and continue the trek.

 Other trails that you can hike at this nature preserve include the: